GaloisInc/BESSPIN-Demonstrator/README.md

 Sounds levels can be adjusted on the Windows PC - attach a keyboard and a mouse to the USB hub in the glove compartment, press `Alt+Tab` to escape the simulator, and adjust the sound volume accordingly.

 ### Infotainment doesn't work / No music
 First, check the CAN display for any errors.
-The infotainment/music works only in [Full Functionality](#functionality-levels) mode.
+The Infotainment/music works only in [Full Functionality](#functionality-levels) mode.

 If no errors are displayed, make sure you are in manual mode (can drive the car) and press volume/music station button.

-The last resort is to check the [System health monitoring](#system-health-monitoring) to see if there are any errors in the infotainment backend.
+The last resort is to check the [System health monitoring](#system-health-monitoring) to see if there are any errors in the Infotainment backend.

 ### Cannot shift into Park
 The ignition key might be in the OFF position.
 Rotate the key and move the shifter to find the correct key orientation.